bitasy/Cell-Automata-Simulator/src/xml_start/README.md

     <extraParams>0.9</extraParams>

 **Shape** will specify the shape used for the elements, also influencing the shape of the grid as well.
-Values can be "square", "hexagon", "triangle" and potentially "other"
+Values can be "square", "hexagon", "triangle" and potentially "other"; when shape is "other", this means it will not be assigned any values of rows or columns;

 	<shape>square</shape>